GreedFall: How to Get the Platinum – Safe Quest and Rep Route

 Affiliate links · As an Amazon Associate, FinalBoss earns from qualifying purchases.

-• Stay broad, not loyalist: A platinum route usually benefits more from keeping several factions positive than from maximizing one at the expense of the rest.
+• Stay broad, not loyalist: keeping several factions positive serves the route better than maximizing one at the expense of the rest.

-• Prefer peaceful resolutions when available: Many reputation losses come from aggressive shortcuts.
-If a quest offers a calmer route through dialogue, disguise, stealth, or evidence gathering, that route is usually safer.
+• Prefer peaceful resolutions: most reputation losses come from aggressive shortcuts.
+If a quest offers a calmer path through dialogue, disguise, stealth, or evidence, take it.

-• Keep faction disguises and utility gear: GreedFall’s disguise system is mechanically useful, not cosmetic.
-Holding onto faction armor sets can preserve cleaner outcomes during infiltration-heavy quests.
+• Keep faction disguises and utility gear: GreedFall’s disguise system is mechanical, not cosmetic — holding faction armor preserves cleaner outcomes in infiltration-heavy quests.

-• Do not leave one faction’s entire storyline for the end: Reputation systems are easier to stabilize when progressed in parallel with the main story instead of in a rushed block.
+• Don’t leave a faction’s whole storyline for the end: reputation is easier to stabilize in parallel with the main story than in a rushed block.

-The important point is that reputation is easier to preserve than to repair.
-If a quest gives you the choice between a neat diplomatic solution and a messy one that merely ends faster, the neat solution is usually better for the platinum route.
+Reputation is far easier to preserve than to repair.
+When a quest offers a neat diplomatic solution versus a messy one that merely ends faster, the neat one is almost always better for the platinum.
+For the deeper combat and questing layer behind these choices, see our builds, combat, and questing guide.

 🎮